Medically review by Kim Langdon

 Your bedtime ritual should incorporate basic hygiene (i.e. washing your face and brushing your teeth), organization, and preparing your room for a good night's rest by making sure the light and sound stay out!

 You can also try coloring, meditation, or journaling.
-Read more about our favourite bedtime rituals.
+Read more about our favorite bedtime rituals.

 3. Avoid napping